repengine/pulse/memory-bank/activeContext.md

 *
 - [2025-04-30 12:32:30] - Fixed "Forecast error: must be real number, not str" by implementing robust type checking and conversion in forecast_ensemble.py.
 Added explicit float() conversion with try/except blocks to handle type conversion errors gracefully with appropriate warning logs.
 - [2025-04-30 17:03:00] - Implemented targeted fix for "Forecast error: must be real number, not str" in forecast_output/forecast_generator.py by filtering input_features to only include numeric values before passing to the AI model.
 This addresses the underlying issue at the source by removing string values that the model cannot process.
+- [2025-05-02 10:43:00] - Initiated and implemented core components for the Conversational Interface (WIP).
+This project focuses on a hybrid RAG + lightweight domain-adapter approach for efficient natural language interaction with the Pulse codebase and functionalities.
+Key implemented parts include the vector store (Sentence-Transformers, Faiss), codebase parsing, vector store building script, placeholder structures for LLM/LoRA integration, the core conversational logic with basic intent recognition and RAG, a basic Tkinter UI, and placeholder Pulse module adapters.
+- [2025-05-02 12:20:00] - Enhanced API plugins to write data to file incrementally during ingestion using a new `save_data_point_incremental` function in the `ingestion_persistence` module.
+This ensures data is preserved even if the ingestion process is interrupted and makes real-time data immediately available to other processes.
+Modified the AlphaVantage and NASDAQ plugins to use this approach and added a test script to verify the implementation.

 ## Open Questions/Issues

 *
+[2025-05-02 11:47:00] - Acquired premium Alpha Vantage API key with 150 requests/minute limit and access to both 15-minute delayed and real-time US stock market data.
+This provides an opportunity to enhance Pulse's data ingestion and predictive capabilities through more current market data.
 ---
 [2025-04-30 03:48:31] - Architectural Analysis Summary:
 *   **Strengths:** Good high-level modularity (Simulation, Rules, Symbolic, Trust, Memory, Core); extensive feature implementation; sophisticated subsystems; centralized configuration.